wesleytian/wesleytian.com/posts/sf.md

 We hosted a ton of parties and went out nearly every weekend.
 We danced at Arena, Temple, Butter, Halcyon, Monrose, and Westwood.
 We walked through Russian Hill, Hayes Valley, Nob Hill (Polk St), Little Italy (North Beach) Cow Hollow, Pac Heights, Japantown, Chinatown, Marina.
 We went to equally many 15 million dollar mansion parties as sweaty warehouse parties.

 Perhaps I'm still in my honeymoon phase with SF, but I'm in love.
 Sure, there are areas with homelessness and feces on sidewalks, but those are far and few between–virtually none if you avoid certain areas of the city like the Tenderloin.
 The beauty of the endless number of parks, the absence of the tall poppy syndrome, and likely the densest population of overachievers on Earth makes this a truly one of a kind place.
 In fact, excellent satire like [Every Bay Area House Party by Astral Codex Ten](https://astralcodexten.substack.com/p/every-bay-area-house-party?s=r) (highly highly recommend reading/skimming) may seem exaggerated to the uninitiated, but from personal experience, could absurdly be true.
+Sometimes, it really seems like everyone and their moms are starting companies (literally in some cases).

 Sometimes my friends and I will be chatting about something and burst out laughing after realizing just how absurd we would sound to a non-SF-startup-web3-techie (normal person).
 Recently, I was explaining to some friends about a fusion (energy) DAO that I was working on.
 I explained that it was similar to VitaDao and that you can use tokens purchased using WETH on CowSwap to vote on proposals via Snapshot.
 Another recent conversation was explaining one of my friend's startups.
 He's working on a DAO to redirect validator yields on Celo to offset carbon by retiring on chain carbon credits using the Toucan protocol.
 These conversations that used to be a jumble of foreign words to me are now nothing but a part of mundane daily chatter.
 And it's not just intellectual conversations in the web3 space that have been so titilating, it's also the conversations about startups, SaaS, VC, philosophy, economics, finance, space, nuclear fusion, longevity, nootropics, nutrition, and of course AI.